 Swimming Therapy for the Dogs of Montana

-Montana Water Dogs – her Original Endless Pool in a garage bay attached to her house – treats mostly "older dogs or dogs coming out of surgery."
+Montana Water Dogs – her Endless Pools Original model in a garage bay attached to her house – treats mostly "older dogs or dogs coming out of surgery."
 For these dogs, Chapman reports, "Water therapy can help so much.
 It works just as well with dogs as humans."

 Why Aquatic Therapy for Dogs?